kliu04/explotest/README.md

 # ExploTest

-ExploTest is a tool to create unit tests from exploratory test runs.
+ExploTest is a tool that turns exploratory test runs into unit tests by capturing and serializing run-time arguments.

-This project is currently under active development and API breaks can occur at any time.
+By adding the `@explore` decorator to any function, ExploTest automatically generates unit tests with assertions based on the previous execution values.
 ## Installation
 ```bash
 pip install ExploTest